-If Mr. Zargar's employment is terminated by the Company without "cause," by Mr. Zargar for "good reason" (as defined below) or by reason of death or by the Company for disability or upon a Company-initiated non-renewal, he will be entitled to the following severance benefits: (i) a cash payment equal to 2.99 times his then-current base salary, (ii) a cash payment equal to 1.5 times his then-current target annual MIP bonus, each payable ratably on a monthly basis over the 18-month period following termination; (iii) a pro rata portion, in cash, of the annual bonus Mr. Zargar would have earned for the fiscal year in which termination occurs if his employment had not ceased; (iv) for the 18-month period following termination provide Mr. Zargar and his dependents with medical insurance coverage and other employee benefits on a basis substantially similar to those provided to Mr. Zargar and his dependents by the Company immediately prior to the date of the date of Company policy.
+If Mr. Zargar's employment is terminated by the Company without "cause," by Mr. Zargar for "good reason" (as defined below) or by reason of death or by the Company for disability or upon a Company-initiated non-renewal, he will be entitled to the following severance benefits: (i) a cash payment equal to 2.99 times his then-current base salary, (ii) a cash payment equal to 1.5 times his then-current target annual MIP bonus, each payable ratably on a monthly basis over the 18-month period following termination; (iii) a pro rata portion, in cash, of the annual bonus Mr. Zargar would have earned for the fiscal year in which termination occurs if his employment had not ceased; (iv) for the 18-month period following termination provide Mr. Zargar and his dependents with medical insurance coverage and other employee benefits on a basis substantially similar to those provided to Mr. Zargar and his dependents by the Company immediately prior to the date of termination at no greater cost to Mr. Zargar or the Company than the cost to Mr. Zargar or the Company immediately prior to such date; and (v) payment of accrued vacation time pursuant to Company policy.
 In addition, all unvested outstanding performance-based and time-based equity awards will immediately vest in full (at target) as provided in the applicable equity award agreements.

 In the case of termination, severance payments and vesting are conditioned upon Mr. Zargar's execution of a release of claims in favor of the Company and its affiliates and Mr. Zargar's compliance with the non-solicitation, non-disparagement and confidentiality restrictions set forth in his employment agreement.
-The non-solicitation provisions extend for 18 months following Mr. Zargar's termination and the confidentiality provisions extend for seven years following Mr. Zargar's termination.
+The non-solicitation provisions extend for 18 months following Mr. Zargar's termination, and the confidentiality provisions extend for seven years following Mr. Zargar's termination.
 Mr. Zargar is also subject to a two-year cooperation provision.